jun9303/jun9303.github.io/_posts/2022-08-20-irvine-and-los-angeles.md

 Visiting Southern California for the first time in 5 years!

 The pandemic has devastated many of my travel plans in the States since its outbreak, and SoCal finally became my first out-of-the-Bay-Area trip in 2 years just for fun.
-With a bit of familiarity to NorCal, I was replenished with good cozy feelings and relaxing vibes in these places.
+Feeling a bit of familiarity (favorably!) to NorCal, I was replenished with good cozy mindsets and relaxing vibes in these places.

 Special thanks to SC, providing my stays and sharing a ride during the trip :)